Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

 \subsubsection{Baselines}

-The \rac{} architectures are compared to two neural network baselines: \texttt{MLP} has three fully-connected layers of 512 hidden nodes and flattens all the input features; \texttt{Encoders+MLP} uses the encoder structures of \rac{}, flattens the embedded generator/load features, and applies 3 fully-connected layers with 512 hidden nodes instead of using the GNN and decoder structures of \rac{}.
+The \rac{} architectures are compared to two neural network baselines: \texttt{MLP} has three fully-connected layers of 512 hidden nodes and flattens all the input features; \texttt{Encoders+MLP} uses the encoder structures of \rac{}, flattens the embedded generator/load features, and applies 3 fully-connected layers, followed by ReLU activations, with 512 hidden nodes instead of using the GNN and decoder structures of \rac{}.

 The \rac{} framework is also compared to the following shallow models taken from scikit-learn \cite{scikit-learn}. \texttt{SVM-poly} is an SVM model with a polynomial kernel, \texttt{SVM-rbf} is an SVM model with radial basis function-based kernel, and \texttt{RF} is a random-forest model.
 All those shallow models use the default parameter settings.
 Those shallow models are not scalable to the case study and hence a \naive{} autoencoder (AE) was used to decrease the dimensionality of the input feature space.
 AE has three MLP layers for each encoder and decoder.
 The encoder embedding vector has a dimensionality of 0.2\% of that of the input features.
 The number of hidden nodes is set to the mean of dimensions of the input and embedding features.
 This AE model is also trained using the AdamW optimizer with a learning rate of $5\mathrm{e}{-5}$ up to 20 epochs with a minibatch of 16 instances.
-When training, must-run commitments are masked out to focus on the non must-run commitments.
+When training, must-run commitments are masked out to focus on the non-must-run commitments.